Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 He’d even learned a few flourishes from Xiù.
 A slice of blood orange in the juice, half a strawberry and three blueberries on the pancakes, some finely chopped chives on the eggs… practically zero effort, just a *little* extra attention to detail, and his breakfasts had gone from functional to gourmet.

-His Grandpa had used to say something similar: *“Going the extra mile only takes an extra inch.”* Julian hadn’t understood it at the time, but now he was *definitely* gonna pass it on to the kids if he could.
+His Grandpa had used to say something similar: *"Going the extra mile only takes an extra inch."* Julian hadn’t understood it at the time, but now he was *definitely* gonna pass it on to the kids if he could.

 Something to think about discussing with Vemik, too.
 It seemed like the kind of thought Vemun might benefit from, when he was old enough to listen.
 God, it was hard to forget sometimes that Vemik was so *young,* maybe only the equivalent of *sixteen…*